A Simple Yoga Practice for a Busy, Anxious Mind

 Carry Peace with You

-When we take care of our body, we also take care of our mind and soul.
+When we take care of our bodies, we also take care of our minds and souls.

 Ask yourself, "How do I feel right now?"
-Sometimes, all it takes is just a moment of "slowing down".
+Sometimes all it takes is a moment of "slowing down."
 As you slow down, so does the mind.

 Remember, you truly deserve to feel this peace.